The64thGamer/cheeseepedia/locations_archive/Location Pages M-Z/west-palm-beach-fl-4646-okeechobee-blvd.md

 latitudeLongitude = ["26.70500192","-80.11451788"]
 +++

 ***4646 Okeechobee Blvd, Store #432*** was a *Chuck E. Cheese's Pizza*/*Chuck E. Cheeses* in West Palm Beach, Florida.
-The store opened on December 18, 1990, with a {{< wiki-link "Cyberamics Road Stage" >}} and closed in December 2004 due to a hurricane.
+The store opened on December 18, 1990, with a {{< wiki-link "Road Stage" >}} and closed in December 2004 due to a hurricane.
 This is not to be confused with the Pizza Time Theatre on West Palm Beach, FL (2101 Palm Beach Lakes)|2101 Palm Beach Lakes which opened in December 1982 (Unknown Day) and closed in late 1984 (Unknown Month and Day) with a {{< wiki-link "Cyberamics Balcony Stage" >}} or the current location on {{< wiki-link "West Palm Beach, FL (2471 Okeechobee Blvd)" >}} which opened on December 26, 2013 with a {{< wiki-link "Circles of Light" >}} and received 2.0 in March 2022, which is still open to this day.

 ## History